A Homeowner's Guide to the Roof Tax Credit

 The government offers this tax credit to encourage homeowners to make their own living spaces more efficient.
 That means the cool roof must be installed on your primary residence, which is the home you live in for most of the year.
 Unfortunately, this credit generally doesn't apply to homes you rent out or to a vacation house you only visit occasionally.
 There are some exceptions for other clean energy credits, but for this specific roofing incentive, the focus is on your main home.
 So, if you're planning an upgrade for the house you call home, you're on the right track.

-Rules for Existing Homes vs. New Builds
+Existing Homes vs. New Construction

 This tax credit is specifically for improving the energy efficiency of existing homes.
 If you're replacing the roof on the house you already live in, your project is exactly what the credit is designed for.
 However, the rules are different for new construction.
 Generally, the cost of installing a cool roof on a brand-new home doesn't qualify for this credit, as it's considered part of the home's initial construction cost.
 The goal is to incentivize upgrades that make America's existing housing stock more energy-efficient.
 By adding a cool roof, you're making a smart update that lowers your energy bills and contributes to a greener community.